 Join U3A Wellington City

-Membership is open to older people not in full-time employment, subject to the approval of the U3A Wellington City committee and subject to the payment of the annual subscription.
+Membership is open to people of the Third Age not in full-time employment, subject to the approval of the U3A Wellington City committee and subject to the payment of the annual subscription.

 Those who wish to join U3A Wellington City

 You can either register online or download and post or email an application form:

 1) Register online here.
 Preferred payment method is by credit card – note that PayPal is offered as an option but a PayPal account is not required to make a payment.

 2) Download the membership application form to print and post, or scan and email.